 Easy Navigation Just For You

-- 1 The Journey To Getting Paid By Amazon In My Local Currency.
+- 1 My Journey As An Amazon Seller To Getting Paid In My Local Currency.

 So here is my journey to setting up a “non traditional” bank account to collect payments from my amazon seller account.
 The journey began late last year (2017) when I finally decided to set up a real business account for my Amazon selling business.